Virginia · South

 Tick risk in Botetourt County, Virginia

-Botetourt County covers 3 towns and carries the 43rd-highest tick-borne-disease baseline of Virginia's 110 counties, with a Lyme rate of 19 cases per 100,000 people a year (126th of 1378 counties in the South).
+Botetourt County covers 9 towns.
+Its CDC Lyme rate of 19 cases per 100,000 people a year ranks in the top 17% of U.S. counties for reported Lyme disease.
 Pick your town below for today's score, a 7-day outlook, and what's driving it.

 Highest and lowest tick risk in Botetourt County